Decoder Tuning: Efficient Language Understanding as Decoding: Experiments

 As shown in Section~\ref{sec:eff}, the simple architecture and high efficiency enable DecT to scale on more training data, while baseline methods struggle to finish training within acceptable time limits.
 To explore the scalability of DecT beyond the few-shot setting, we conduct experiments with increased training data ($n=64$ and $256$).
 For reference, we compare DecT with fine-tuning, the strongest baseline which update full model parameters.

 The detailed results are presented in Figure~\ref{fig:eff} and Table~\ref{tab:ft} and we have the following conclusions.
 (1) DecT continually improves its performance on more training data at a low cost.
 The average accuracy gains $6\%$ from 16-shot to 256-shot while the average training time is less than $100$ seconds.
 (2) Compared with fine-tuning, DecT is even on par with it in the 64-shot scenario and gradually falls behind in the 256-shot setting, which is reasonable as we only tune a small portion of parameters outside the model.
 Through further task-level observation, we find DecT still performs well on sentiment analysis and topic classification, but cannot catch up with fine-tuning on NLI and entity typing, which are identified as harder tasks as they require complex reasoning or fine-grained semantic understanding.
 (3) In experiments, we find fine-tuning is more sensitive to random seeds in the few-shot setting due to the huge amount of trainable parameters and relatively few loss signals, which is evidenced by the high variance in the 64-shot setting.
+In such scenario, DecT has lower variances due to most parameters are frozen.
 Therefore, the stability advantage of DecT has been verified again.

 To conclude, we take the first step to applying MaaS methods beyond few-shot learning. \textbf{The results show that DecT is competitive against fine-tuning on regular classification tasks, but is limited on difficult tasks.} How to adapt PTMs on challenging tasks without parameter updates still needs further exploration.